Welcome to the Dark Side: Analyzing the Revenue Flows of Fraud in the Online Ad Ecosystem: Identifier Pooling

-Inspired by previous work regarding monetization of fake news websites (\eg~\cite{papadogiannakis2022funds,bakir2018fake,bozarth2021market}), we explore if objectionable websites participate in identifier pooling.
-We form two lists of objectionable websites.
-First, we make use of MediaBias/FactCheck (MBFC)~\cite{mbfc}, an independent organization that detects bias of information sources and extract 1,163 misinformation websites that are extremely biased and often promote propaganda or have failed fact-checks.
-We also form a list of known Web piracy websites.
-We utilize NextDNS' Piracy Blocklist~\cite{nextDnsPiracyBlockLists} and focus on 1,395 websites in the ``torrent'' and ``warez'' categories.
+Inspired by previous work regarding monetization of fake news \websites (\eg~\cite{papadogiannakis2022funds,bakir2018fake,bozarth2021market}), we explore if objectionable \websites participate in identifier pooling.
+We form two lists of objectionable \websites.
+First, we make use of MediaBias/FactCheck (MBFC)~\cite{mbfc}, an independent organization that detects bias of information sources and extract 1,163 misinformation \websites that are extremely biased and often promote propaganda or have failed fact-checks.
+We also form a list of known Web piracy \websites.
+We utilize NextDNS' Piracy Blocklist~\cite{nextDnsPiracyBlockLists} and focus on 1,395 \websites in the ``torrent'' and ``warez'' categories.
 We make both lists publicly available~\cite{openSource}.
 We acknowledge that other types of objectionable websites might also deploy identifier pooling, but focus on misinformation and piracy websites because these websites are prone to committing ad fraud (\eg~\cite{zeng2020bad,chu2022behind,vekaria2022inventory,adLaundering}).
-We find that there are 211 fake news websites and 121 piracy websites that participate in pools of various ad systems.
-Interestingly, there are over 5,000 and over 2,000 pools that contain at least one misinformation or piracy website, respectively.
-This suggests that there are numerous benign websites found in the same pool (sharing revenue) with objectionable websites and that, most likely, this can happen without their operators knowing.
+We find that there are 211 fake news \websites and 121 piracy \websites that participate in pools of various ad systems.
+Interestingly, there are over 5,000 and over 2,000 pools that contain at least one misinformation or piracy \website, respectively.
+This suggests that there are numerous benign \websites found in the same pool (sharing revenue) with objectionable \websites and that, this can happen without their operators knowing.